Parabolic dynamics and Anisotropic Banach spaces: Coboundary regularity

+\ In the introduction we called the flow $\phi_t$ {\em parabolic}, but no evidence was provided for this name.
+It is now time to substantiate such an assertion. \begin{rem} Note that the following Lemma shows only that the differential cannot grow more than polynomially, yet the possibility remains open that it does not grow at all, as in the linear model (or when the map is Lipschitz conjugated to the linear model).
+In such a case the flows should be more properly called {\em elliptic}.
+This is not always the case, as one can see in an explicit class of examples worked out in Section \ref{sec:non-lin-ex} (see Lemma \ref{lem:true-parabolic}). \begin{lem} There exists $C,\beta>0$ such that, for all $x\in \bT^2$ and $t\in\bR$, letting $\xi(s)=D_x\phi_{s}$, we have

-\end{lem} \begin{proof} It turns out to be convenient to define $V^\perp (x)$ as the perpendicular vector to $V(x)$ such that $\|V^\perp(x)\|=\|V(x)\|^{-1}$.
+\end{lem} \begin{proof} Since $\phi_{-t}=\phi^-_t$, where $\phi^-_t$ is the flow generated by $-V$, and the following argument is insensitive to orientation, it suffices to consider the case $t\geq 0$.
+It turns out to be convenient to define $V^\perp (x)$ as the perpendicular vector to $V(x)$ such that $\|V^\perp(x)\|=\|V(x)\|^{-1}$.
 In this way we can use $\{V(x),V^\perp(x)\}$ as basis of the tangent space at $x$, and the changes of variable are uniformly bounded, with determinant one and $\cC^r $ in the flow direction.
 In such coordinates we have

 To have a more precise understanding of the above matrix elements, we have to use the knowledge that the dynamics is renormalizable.
 To start with we must differentiate \eqref{eq:commute}: